 In addition to hosting the EMBA and Executive Education programmes in Beijing, the CEIBS Beijing campus has become a hub for the school’s alumni clubs, business forums, VIP speeches and class reunions.
 In particular, the campus is the venue for a number of high-level annual events hosted by CEIBS.

-The Lorange Institute of Business in Zurich is CEIBS’ European base, located in Horgen right on the shore of Lake Zurich.
+The Zurich Institute of Business Education (ZIBE) is CEIBS’ European base, located in Horgen right on the shore of Lake Zurich.
 The campus helps create the perfect mix of innovation and tradition.
 Two modern lecture halls are nestled between two picturesque buildings that used to belong to a winery, and are connected by a futuristic-looking glass facade.

 Behind these walls you will also find the Restaurant Imperiale.
 Group rooms now occupy the area where the wine press used to stand, offering open, brightly lit space for study and conversation.